dlao2/xa-gatsby-netlify/content/staff.md

       her husband Joe direct Chi Alpha at UNC.
 They met as single missionaries in Costa Rica and were married in 1998.
 Prior to coming to UNC in 2011 Mishael served overseas as a missionary for 21 years, ministering in more than 40 countries around the world.
-Born and raised in Tucson, Arizona she loves hot weather, saving money, and leading students in missions.
-She and Joe have two sons: Josiah (16) and Elijah (11)."
+Born and raised in Tucson, Arizona, she loves hot weather, saving money, and leading students in missions.
+She and Joe have two sons: Josiah (17) and Elijah (12)."
     photo: assets/MishaelNewell-Headshot.jpg
     other-photo: assets/JoeNewell.jpg
     headshot: assets/MishaelNewell-Headshot.jpg